blue beetle

 And that, my friends, is when I realized that the combined awesomeness of the Reyes clan plus honoraries could stand up to anything.

-psyche, mirage, moonstar, whatevs
+perletwo: psyche, mirage, moonstar, whatevs (danielle moonstar)

 Six and a third pages plus preview image from a 22 page story found in New Mutants v1 #18, "Death Hunt."
 This sums up all the reasons I loved Dani Moonstar back in the day, even though those same qualities lead to disaster in this 3-issue story.